 “Finally, I would like to thank Steve Cahillane for his many contributions to the North American business,” said Kent.
 “Under Steve’s leadership, our North America business delivered several consecutive quarters of volume and value share gains, despite operating in a very difficult economic environment the past three years.
 We wish him well.”

-to Douglas’s appointment as Senior Vice President and Global Chief Customer
+Prior to Douglas’s appointment as Senior Vice President and Global Chief Customer Officer of The

 Douglas began his career at The Procter & Gamble Company working in a variety of sales and sales management positions.